yureek/S-HealthStack.github.io/pages/documentation/study management/role-based-access-control.md

 - Principal Investigator - has full access to all aspects of the study.
 - Research Assistant - has access to most aspects of the study.
 - Data Scientist - has access to most aspects of the study, but no access to participants' personal information.
-- Study Operator - is the person who adds the study to the health stack.
+- Project Owner - is the person who adds the study to the health stack.

 > The`Research Assistant`and `Data Scientist` study roles are not yet available in the current version (v0.9) of the Samsung Health Stack.